nikimhenderson/CryptoClustering/README.md

 coming from features that are less important, which leads to more distinct patterns in the data.

 # Conclusion
-After visually analyzing the data, the cluster analysis indicates that there are 4 distinct clusters.
-Using Principal Componenent Analysis we are able to see a more clearly defined set of clusters, whereas without PCA our clusters are less clear.
+After visually analyzing the data, it appears that using Principal Componenent Analysis for clustering cryptocurrency data with K-Means clustering is beneficial.
+This approach leads to more distinct clusters as compared to using the original data.
+By reducing the number of features we use in Principal Component Analysis, essential patterns have been emphasized while reducing the noise from less important features, enhancing the accuracy and interpretability of the clustering.